Sequel: Sequels in other media

-Sequels are most often produced in the same medium as the previous work (e.g. a film sequel is usually a sequel to another film).
-Producing sequels to a work in another medium has recently become common, especially when the new medium is less costly or time-consuming to produce.
+Sequels are most often produced in the same medium as the previous work (e.g., a film sequel is usually a sequel to another film).
+Producing sequels to a work in another medium has also become common, especially when the new medium is less costly or time-consuming to produce.

-A sequel to a popular but discontinued television series may be produced in another medium, thereby bypassing whatever factors led to the series' cancellation.
+A sequel to a popular but discontinued television series may be produced in another medium, thereby bypassing whatever factors led to the series' cancellation, such as Serenity (sequel to Firefly), Downton Abbey: A New Era (sequel to Downton Abbey), and Veronica Mars (sequel to Veronica Mars).

 Some highly popular movies and television series have inspired the production of multiple novel sequels, sometimes rivaling or even dwarfing the volume of works in the original medium.

-For example, the 1956 novel The Hundred and One Dalmatians, its 1961 animated adaptation and that film's 1996 live-action remake each have a sequel unrelated to the other sequels: respectively The Starlight Barking (1967), 101 Dalmatians II: Patch's London Adventure (2003, direct to video) and 102 Dalmatians (2000).
+For example, the 1956 novel The Hundred and One Dalmatians, its 1961 animated adaptation, and that film's 1996 live-action remake each have a sequel unrelated to the other sequels: respectively, The Starlight Barking (1967), 101 Dalmatians II: Patch's London Adventure (2003, direct to video), and 102 Dalmatians (2000).